mtov/engsoftmoderna/en/chapter1.md

 misconception that there is a single and universal method for software development.
-In other words, we should not assume that all software must follow the same processes, design guidelines, architectural patterns, or quality assurance mechanisms.
+In other words, we should not assume that all software must follow the same processes, design guidelines, architectural patterns, or quality assurance practices.

 \index{Meyer, Bertrand}
-Bertrand Meyer proposed a classification ([link](https://bertrandmeyer.com/2013/03/25/the-abc-of-software-engineering/)) that assists in distinguishing between the types of software that can be developed and in identifying suitable software engineering practices for each one.
+Bertrand Meyer proposed a classification ([link](https://bertrandmeyer.com/2013/03/25/the-abc-of-software-engineering/)) that assists in distinguishing between the types of software that can be developed and in identifying the most recommended software engineering practices for each one.
 According to Meyer, there are three primary types of software: Acute Systems (A), Business Systems (B), and Casual Systems (C).
 We discuss Casual and Acute systems first, followed by Business systems.